ExplosiveBattery/deepin-desktop-toggle/README.md

 # desktop-toggle
 ### introduction
-desktop toggle is a program which read ~/.toggleconfig and determine whether a window need to be hidden when win-D is click(hide desktop)
+desktop toggle is a program which read ~/.toggleconfig and determine whether a window need to be hidden when win-D is clicked(hide desktop)

 ### Usage